 The following constants identify Ozone system variables (see Edit.
-SysVar on page 303).
+SysVar on page 308).

-Name Description VAR_ACCESS_WIDTH Memory access width (see Memory Access Widths on page 261 for permitted values).
-VAR_ALLOW_BMA_EMULATION Specifies if Ozone can resort to Background Memory Access (BMA) emulation when BMA is not supported by the hardware setup.
-VAR_BREAK_AT_THIS_SYMBOL Specifies the symbol or PC where program execution should be stopped when reset mode "Reset & Break at Symbol" is used.
+Name Description VAR_ACCESS_WIDTH Memory access width (see Memory Access Widths on page 265 for permitted values).
+VAR_ALLOW_BMA_EMULATION This system variable is deprecated.
+Please remove statements changing this variable from your Ozone project file(s) VAR_BREAK_AT_THIS_SYMBOL Specifies the symbol or PC where program execution should be stopped when reset mode "Reset & Break at Symbol" is used.
 VAR_BREAKPOINT_TYPE Specifies the default breakpoint implementation type to use when setting breakpoints.
 VAR_CALLSTACK_UNWIND_IN-FO_SRC Specifies whether the call stack unwinding information shall be obtained from the DWARF information inside the ELF file or from instruction analysis.
 By default, automatic selection of the unwinding information source is enabled.
-See Unwinding Information Source on page 266 for permitted values.
+See Unwinding Information Source on page 270 for permitted values.
 VAR_CONTEXT_AWARE_STEP- PING Specifies whether to halt in the same function context (call frame) or anywhere on step over.
 VAR_DOWNLOAD_ADDR Specifies the download address for program segments.
-Possible value are DL_PMA (0) for physical memory address and DL_VMA (1) for virtual memory address (see Destination Address Ranges for Download on page 266).
-VAR_MEM_ZONE_RUNNING Selects the default memory zone to be accessed when the program is running.
+Possible value are DL_PMA (0) for physical memory address and DL_VMA (1) for virtual memory address (see Destination Address Ranges for Download on page 270).
 VAR_HSS_SPEED Data sampling frequency in Hz.
 VAR_MEM_ZONE_RUNNING Selects the default memory zone to be accessed when the program is running.
 VAR_POWER_SAMPLING_SPEED Power sampling frequency in Hz.
-VAR_RESET_MODE Specifies the program reset mode (see Reset Modes on page 262).
-VAR_STARTUP_COM- PLETION_POINT Specifies the symbol or PC of the startup completion point (see Startup Completion Point on page 186).
+VAR_RESET_MODE Specifies the program reset mode (see Reset Modes on page 266).
+VAR_STARTUP_COM- PLETION_POINT Specifies the symbol or PC of the startup completion point (see Startup Completion Point on page 187).
 VAR_TARGET_POWER_ON Specifies whether J-Link / J-Trace supplies power to the target via a dedicated target interface pin.
 This setting must be active in order to use Ozone's power profiling features.
 VAR_TRACE_MAX_INST_CNT Specifies the maximum number of instructions that Ozone can process and store during a streaming trace session.
 VAR_TRACE_TIMESTAMPS_EN- ABLED Specifies whether the target is to output (and J-Link/ Ozone is to process) PC timestamps multiplexed into the trace data stream.
 VAR_TRACE_CORE_CLOCK CPU frequency in Hz.
 Ozone uses this variable to convert instruction timestamps from CPU cycle count to time format.
+VAR_VECTORTABLE_ADDR Specifies the base address of the vector table, thus overriding the result of the heuristic used to detect the base address.
+If set to "Automatic", the result of the heurisitic is used.
+VAR_VECTORTABLE_SIZE Specifies the base size of the vector table, thus overriding the result of the heuristic used to detect the size.
+If set to "Automatic", the result of the heurisitic is used.

-VAR_VERIFY_DOWNLOAD Specifies if a program data should be read-back from target memory and compared to original file contents to detect download errors.
+Name Description VAR_VERIFY_DOWNLOAD Specifies if a program data should be read-back from target memory and compared to original file contents to detect download errors.